StormingMoose/MAX_4X4_4_chainpin_version/README.md

 I posted a serial monitor example of the error problem, the front wheels are 62 and 46, the rear wheels are 63 and 47.

-There should be four lines of output when going North, the first two loops are fine but then only three wheels are willing to play.
+There should be four lines of output when going North, the first loop shown is fine but then only 2 wheels are willing to play, until 4 wheels again for three lops.
 I wish it was a consistent error that would point to a hardware issue, but nothing is pointing in that direction other than one grinds a bit.